Joyous Gard: Suggested locations

 In his Le Morte d'Arthur, the late-medieval English writer Thomas Malory identified the Joyous Gard with Bamburgh Castle, a coastal castle in Northumberland that was built on former location of a Celtic Briton fort known as Din Guarie.
 Before writing his work, Malory personally participated in the Yorkist siege of the castle during the War of the Roses.
 He also proposed the nearby Alnwick Castle.
-Joyous Gard is further associated with Château de Joyeuse Garde, an early medieval castle site in Brittany where the continental Arthurian tradition began.
+Joyous Gard is further associated with the Château de Joyeuse Garde, an early medieval castle site in Brittany where the continental Arthurian tradition began.